-So a typical Class 3 survey would be charged at around £150 – £300 depending on number of sites, location, access to site and safe access on site.
+So a typical Class 3 survey would be charged at around £150 – £300 depending on the number of sites, location, access to the site and safe access on site.

 The Class 1 surveys as you can imagine are priced at £650 – £1,250 normally but can go up to £3,000 or more for large factories.
-(We know one competitor that has charged £9,000).
 It is crucial to have a site guide, lots of site plans, drawings etc available to reference and ample time to ‘get the detail’.
 Photographs are included in all 3 survey types.

 Training This links strongly with the responsible persons and deputies section as training is crucial to success.
-It is often seen as an after thought and sometimes ignored by clients.
-In fact it is probably the single most important strategy after getting a risk assessment done.
-Well trained staff know what to do and the outcomes are usually better awareness, increased understanding, useful results, better anticipation of problems, savings of time and money, improved morale, higher compliance and increased self esteem in your staff.
+It is often seen as an afterthought and sometimes ignored by clients.
+In fact, it is probably the single most important strategy after getting a risk assessment done.
+That well-trained staff know what to do and the outcomes are usually better awareness, increased understanding, useful results, better anticipation of problems, savings of time and money, improved morale, higher compliance and increased self-esteem in your staff.
 Normal charges are around £150 – £200 per course for 1 delegate but this can be reduced to suit the company and site depending on numbers involved, duration, location etc.

 Consultancy This incorporates a lot of the above into a package.
 It also extends into areas of planning, design of water systems, building management, studying costs and effectiveness of different control measures and monitoring programmes and management of the whole.
-This is suitable for larger organisations typically multiple sites, co-ordinating staff and resources and management information.
+This is suitable for larger organisations typically multiple sites, coordinating staff and resources and management information.
 The outcomes are better use and targeting of resources, improved planning, increased efficiencies, reduced costs, more appropriate results and a feeling of better control by management.
-Normal fees are around £1,000 -£5,000 per project and vary according to volume of information to review, management information available, number of staff to liaise with and any other relevant influencing factors.
-Again fees can be negotiated according to the clients needs. e.g. 20% of cost savings tabled or an annual retainer.
+Normal fees are around £1,000 -£5,000 per project and vary according to the volume of information to review, management information available, number of staff to liaise with and any other relevant influencing factors.
+Again fees can be negotiated according to the client’s needs.

 John Spence is also Managing Director of Emanuel Spence Maintenance Services Ltd a Plumbing and Heating Company so is well placed to offer consultancy on water and plumbing services.